 The architecture

-Server 2 is the git and CI/CD server.
-Forgejo lives here, a lightweight self-hosted git platform.
-Think GitHub, but running on your own hardware.
-When I push code, a Forgejo Actions runner picks it up, SSHes into Server 1, and deploys the app.
+Server 2 runs Forgejo, a self-hosted git platform.
+When I push code, a Forgejo Actions runner SSHes into Server 1 and deploys the app.

 Why Forgejo and not just GitHub?

-I went with Forgejo because I wanted the whole thing on my own infrastructure.
-It’s also lightweight.
-Forgejo and its CI runner sit comfortably in under 400MB RAM, which matters on a 1GB VM.
+I used Forgejo because I wanted everything on my own infrastructure.
+It also runs in under 400MB RAM including the CI runner, which matters on a 1GB VM.

 The deployment pipeline